A Look Inside the Catalogue

-This sale features new-to-market works by Charles Addams consigned by the Tee & Charles Addams Foundation, including a cartoon depicting the entire Addams Family, and a 1957 cover for The New Yorker.
+This sale featured new-to-market works by Charles Addams consigned by the Tee & Charles Addams Foundation, including a cartoon depicting the entire Addams Family, and a 1957 cover for The New Yorker.

-Highlights from a private collection include nostalgia-inducing works by some of the most celebrated American illustrators, among them McClelland Barclay, Orson Lowell, Norman Price, Everett Shinn and Leslie Thrasher.
-The group features a wide range of Saturday Evening Post covers and story illustrations.
+Highlights from a private collection included nostalgia-inducing works by some of the most celebrated American illustrators, among them McClelland Barclay, Orson Lowell, Norman Price, Everett Shinn and Leslie Thrasher.
+The group featured a wide range of Saturday Evening Post covers and story illustrations.

 Left, Lot 57: McClelland Barclay, Couple Wearing Snowshoes, oil on canvas, cover illustration for The Country Gentleman magazine, February 1930.
 Sold for $9,375.

-The sale also showcases the largest selection of works by Edward Gorey ever to come to market.
-Of the 12 works by the beloved master of the macabre, there are costume and set designs, as well as numerous trial and published illustrations for book covers, which include Chance, a Novel by Joseph Conrad and Cobweb Castle.
+The sale also showcased the largest selection of works by Edward Gorey ever to come to market.
+Of the 12 works by the beloved master of the macabre, there are costume and set designs, as well as numerous trial and published illustrations for book covers, which included Chance, a Novel by Joseph Conrad and Cobweb Castle.